 A function in C serves as a self-contained block of code designed to execute a specific task or computation.
 It begins with a function header, which provides essential information to the compiler, including the return type (indicating what type of value the function will produce), the function name (which identifies the function), and any parameters that the function accepts.
 The parameters, defined within parentheses, allow the function to take input values when it is called, making it versatile and reusable in various contexts.
 Following the function header, the function body is enclosed in curly braces {} and contains the actual code that will be executed when the function is invoked.
 The ability to define and call functions is fundamental to structured programming in C, as it promotes modularity and code reusability.
 By breaking complex problems into smaller, manageable parts, functions help improve code organization and readability.
 Each function can perform a distinct task, and by using parameters, it can operate on different data without modifying the underlying implementation.
 This not only makes the code easier to maintain and debug but also allows for efficient collaboration among multiple programmers working on the same project, as functions can be developed and tested independently.
 Overall, functions are a cornerstone of C programming, enabling developers to write cleaner, more organized, and reusable code.

-syntax:
+The syntax is as follows:

+return_type function_name(parameter_type parameter_name) {

+// function body

 Example:

+int add(int a, int b) {

+return a + b; // Returns the sum of a and b

 Function prototype

 A function prototype is a crucial component in C programming that serves as a declaration of a function, providing essential information to the compiler regarding the function's characteristics.
 It includes the function's name, its return type, and the types of its parameters, but notably, it does not include the body of the function.
 The syntax for a function prototype typically resembles the function header but ends with a semicolon instead of a brace.
 For example, a prototype for a function that adds two integers might look like this: int add(int a, int b);.
 This declaration informs the compiler that there exists a function named add that takes two integer parameters and returns an integer value.
-By using function prototypes, programmers can call functions before they are defined within the code, thereby enhancing

-code organization and readability.
+By using function prototypes, programmers can call functions before they are defined within the code, thereby enhancing the code’s organization and readability.
 This allows for more flexible programming, as the main function can invoke other functions without requiring their definitions to be present at that point in the code.
 Additionally, function prototypes enable type checking, ensuring that the correct number and types of arguments are passed when a function is called.
 This helps to catch errors early in the compilation process, promoting robust and error-free code.
 Overall, function prototypes play a vital role in the modular structure of C programs, facilitating clearer organization and better management of complex coding tasks.

-syntax:
+The syntax is as follows:

+return_type function_name(parameter_type parameter_name);

 Example:

+int add(int a, int b); // Function prototype for add

 Function prototypes are typically placed at the beginning of a program or in header files to ensure that the compiler knows about the function's existence.